A city destroyed: Visiting Agdam, Nagorno-Karabakh

 As you can see from the photographs, Agdam is a desolate place and there are no real sights as such.
 Driving through streets and surreptitiously photographing the ruined buildings is pretty much all you can do

 Thanks to Sebastian for allowing us to use his image.
-More of his photographs of NKR can be found on Tumblr here.
+More of his photographs can be found on Tumblr here.

 Much of our visit (we spent about 1-hour driving around the centre and climbing the minaret plus another 20 minutes in each direction getting there and away from the highway) was preoccupied with trying not to get caught.
 We were constantly on the lookout for soldiers and darting down one side road followed by another.
 That’s not to say that the whole experience was not enjoyable (*).
 Visiting Agdam is Dark Tourism par excellence and the whole cat and mouse thing with the military ensured our adrenaline was pumping all the time we were there.
 There’s no denying, it makes for a great traveller’s story and you never know, in twenty years’ time I may write about it again, adding nostalgia as I did when I wrote about my first visit to Cambodia back in 1992.